alarmfox/linux-av/README.md

-# Summy - A Linux malware detection program
+# linux-av: A Linux malware detection program

 **WARNING**: the following program is not production ready.